huseinz/tracever/README.md

 where N is the bound ( 0 indicates infinity )

-Numerical comparison operators:
+Numerical Comparison Operators:

 `<`, `>`, `<=`, `>=`, `==`, `!=`

-Arithmetic Operators
+Arithmetic Operators:

 `+`, `-`, `*`, `/`

 Use `(` and `)` to make statements unambiguous.

-The operands of BLTL operators must be surrounded by parentheses.
+The operands of BLTL operators must be surrounded by parentheses, as if they were functions.

 Example data file
 ```
-G:5( (B > 3) && (A > 4) && F:0 C )
+G:5( (B > 3) && (A > 4) && F:0(C) )
 A B C
 20.2 	10.1 	0.0
 21.1 	1000.2 	0.0